 The most prevalent zone designation is Light Industrial/Riverfront District Overlay (31.06%).
-The second most prevalent zone designation is Medium Density Residential/Riverfront District Overlay (29.50%) For properties that are not yet annexed, the zoning designation will be shown as the designation that will be applied when annexed.
+The second most prevalent zone designation is Medium Density Residential/Riverfront District Overlay (29.50%) Some of these zoning designations have not been updated since recent annexations, but are current with the FYE 2022 assessor's data, the data set being used in this analysis.